Skip to main content

 Overwriting the Artifact

-To manually change the contract bytecode, you need to overwrite the bytecode key of your contract artifact.
+To manually optimize a CashScript contract's bytecode, you need to overwrite the bytecode key of your contract artifact.

 interface Artifact {